Jodrell Hall

 Jodrell Hall is a country house near Jodrell Bank in the parish of Twemlow, in the county of Cheshire, England.

 Requisitioned during World War II, the building later became an educational establishment, now known as Terra Nova School.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 Built in 1779 as a country house in the Georgian style, in 1885 the Chester architect John Douglas added a south wing and a porch to the mansion for the Egerton Leigh family (also of West Hall, High Legh).

 Jodrell Hall became a preparatory school since 1955.

 Architecture

 The hall is built in red brick with sandstone dressings and a slate roof.
 Its plan consists of a five-bay central block, and north and south three-bay wings.
 The central block and the north wing have three storeys; the south block has two storeys and an attic.
 The middle three bays of the central block project slightly forwards and are surmounted by a pediment with an oculus in its tympanum.
 The south wing has shaped gables over the middle bay and on the gable end.

+Owners and residents

+The present Hall was built in 1779 by Egerton Leigh (1752-1833) and his wife Elizabeth Jodrell (1753-1807).
+The estate had been owned by the Jodrell family since the early 16th Century and Elizabeth had inherited the property on the death of her grandfather Francis Jodrell (1669-1757).
+She brought it to the Leigh family when she married Egerton Leigh in 1778.
+Before the Hall was built there existed another residence which was demolished by the recently married couple.
+This was described by a descendent of the Leigh family in 1910.
+He said that the old Jodrell house stood at the top end of the kitchen garden of the present Hall.
+He also said that some of it still remains namely portions of the stables and farm building and an old dovecote.
+The present Hall remained in the ownership of the Leigh family for the next two and a half centuries until 1924.
+This was over four generations and the owners for all four were called Egerton as was the custom in many English families at this time.

+The next owner after the originators of the house was this couple's son Egerton Leigh (1779-1865).
+He married in 1809 Wilhelmina Sarah Stratton (1785-1849) daughter of George Stratton of Tewpark.
+When he died in 1865 his eldest son Lieutenant-Colonel Egerton Leigh became the owner.

+Lieutenant-Colonel Egerton Leigh (1815-1876) was a Member of Parliament.
+In 1842 he married Lydia Rachel Wright (1813-1892).
+The 1871 Census records the couple at the Hall with a butler, a footman, a page boy and nine other house servants.
+When he died in 1876 his eldest son Captain Egerton Leigh became the owner of the property.